Toad-Soup/CMPM-120-Game-1/README.md

 # CMPM-120-Game-1
 link based game for CMPM 120

+# Music Disclaimer
+There is music in this game, Dawn: Dawn is a feeling by the Moody Blues.
+I do not technically have the rights to use this song but this is for a school assignment and not for profit and can be removed if necessary. all this to say, please don't sue me I'm sorry

 # StoryGraphTool
 A template by Adam Smith.
 Adapted by yours truly for the purpose of creating a linked based game.